lookang/TagUI/login/ReadME.md

 # README.md for lookang/TagUI/login

 This repository contains a collection of TagUI samples created by lookang for increasing productivity¹.
 The `login` directory specifically contains scripts related to login automation.
+Read # Blog #https://weelookang.blogspot.com/2021/07/almost-full-automation-using-tagui-and.html

 ## About TagUI